fuzzsa/fuzzsa-bugs/driver_modifications.md

 * Patches to fix bugs that were identified during research
 * Fuzzing optimizations (such as removing checks on checksum comparisons, that are difficult to  solve for a fuzzer)

+Fuzzing optimizations are controlled via `apply_hacks`.
+Patches are controlled via `apply_patch` to avoid reachable assertion, unbounded allocations and deadlocks and `apply_patch2` to avoid the remaining issues.

 ## virtio_blk
 ### Patches
 1. [low severity] Avoid reachable assertion: